mtreanor/computational-art-spring2024/assignments/p5-setup-portrait.md

-# Assignment 1: Github Configuration, and Welcome to p5/web development!
+# Assignment 1: Github Configuration, and a p5 Portrait

 ## Github
 1. Go to [github.com](https://github.com/) and create an account